How to Write a Resignation Letter [20+ Templates]

 The following resignation format should be followed when writing a professional resignation letter.

-Tip: It can be important to check with the state's unemployment benefits office to find out more information regarding unemployment benefits in the event of a company layoff, resignation, or termination.
+Tip: It can be important to check with the state's unemployment benefits office to find out more information regarding unemployment benefits.
+Especially in the event of a company layoff, resignation, or termination.
 New York State's Department of Labor website provides helpful frequently asked questions for unemployed persons that are applicable to many states.

-Below are resignation letters and free templates.
+Below are resignation letters and letter templates.

 - Maternity Leave